barridas/lima-self-hosted-k8s/README.md

 # lima-self-hosted-k8s

-Steps to set up a self-hosted K8s cluster on Mac with Lima:
+Steps to set up a self-hosted K8s cluster on Mac with Lima.
-Install Lima.
 Install Lima using Homebrew:

     brew install lima

 Create Lima VMs.
 Define and create one or more Lima VMs.
 You can create a single VM for a control plane and additional VMs for worker nodes.
 For example, to create an almalinux-10 VM:

     limactl start --name=k8s-master template://almalinux-10
     limactl start --name=k8s-worker-1 template://almalinux-10

-Access Lima VMs.
 Access the shell of your Lima VMs:

     limactl shell k8s-master

 Prepare VMs for Kubernetes.
-Within each VM, perform the following: Disable swap.
+Within each VM, perform the following:

         sudo swapoff -a
         sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab

 Install container runtime (e.g., containerd):

         sudo dnf update -y
         sudo dnf install -y containerd
-        sudo systemctl enable --now containerd Configure containerd with systemd cgroup driver (recommended for Kubernetes)
+        sudo systemctl enable --now containerd

+Configure containerd with systemd cgroup driver (recommended for Kubernetes)

         sudo mkdir -p /etc/containerd